Michel Martelly: Personal life and later music career

 Martelly divorced his first wife, an American citizen, in 1986.

 Martelly has a brother, Girard, who served in the United States Armed Forces.

-Martelly currently lives in Haiti, but held several homes in Palm Beach, Florida.
+It is believed that Martelly currently lives in Haiti, but held several homes in Palm Beach, Florida.
 He lives with his wife and former manager, Sophia Saint–Rémy, and their four children, Olivier, Sandro, Yani, and Malaika.
 In 2006, Martelly announced his unofficial retirement from recording and performing, but two years later announced a return to music with a new single, Magouyè, and the video/short film, "Bandi Legal yo ki rive".
 He is a cousin of Port-au-Prince hotel manager and musician Richard Morse.

 In April 2012, Martelly was flown to the United States for treatment of what was later diagnosed as a pulmonary embolism.
 It was attributed to the immobilisation of his arm necessitated by recent shoulder surgery.